cloudstateio/cloudstate/docs/src/main/paradox/user/deployment/deploying.md

   - image: my-docker-hub-username/shopping-cart:latest
 ```

-Upon deploying this, the CloudState operator will create a Kubernetes `Deployment` that contains the container configured in the descriptor, along with a sidecar container for the CloudState proxy.
-The operator will also deploy a Kubernetes `Service` to allow other services to consume the CloudState service.
+Upon deploying this, the Cloudstate operator will create a Kubernetes `Deployment` that contains the container configured in the descriptor, along with a sidecar container for the Cloudstate proxy.
+The operator will also deploy a Kubernetes `Service` to allow other services to consume the Cloudstate service.

 ## Customizing the container

 The container specification is modeled off the container specification in the `Pod` resource.
-CloudState will inject some additional configuration:
+Cloudstate will inject some additional configuration:

 * If no ports are specified, in the container, a port of `8080` will be created, otherwise, the first declared port will be taken and assumed to be the port that the proxy should use to communicate with the user function.
 * The port that the user function should use will be available in the environment variable `PORT`.